 At times injured Georgia workers will require an attorney’s services before the Insurer will even commence benefits.

-If you are an injured Georgia worker and are having trouble getting your benefits started or have any questions about your these money benefits, please contact the Ramos Law Firm at 404-355-3431.
+If you are an injured Georgia worker and are having trouble getting your benefits started or have any questions about your these money benefits, please call Ramos & Law.